harsh-sangwan2002/100-days-web-dev/ReactJS/Projects/disney-clone/README.md

 # Disney Clone

-This is a Disney Clone app built with React.js, Firebase, Styled Components, and Redux.
-It allows you to browse Disney content, view details, and manage your favorite shows and movies.
+Crafted a Disney Clone website with React.js, Firebase, Styled Components, and Redux, achieving a faster loading speed and an impressive 0.01 CLS score.

 ## Live Demo